 This year the CFOT awarded $21,000 in scholarships, $2500 in traineeships, $4500 in research, and $1240 in seed money requests!
 In conference fundraising we generated monies through the silent auction and through matching the fundraising we generated through the challenge board worn through the exhibit hall.
 Bonita Kraft, Michele Berro, and Linda Florey matched amounts up to $500.
 Thank you conference attendees as we gained monies well beyond $500!
 Thank you to those contributing a named scholarship, to everyone contributing auction items and contributing to our fundraising efforts.
 We are very, very grateful for your current support and your ongoing support for the past 35 years!

 After 35 years of successful support for OT scholarships and research in California, CFOT has embarked on a plan to ensure that it can continue to provide this support in the future.
 By establishing an endowment, CFOT can continue in future years to provide educational scholarships and support OT researchers in California.
-This is how the plan works: Those of you who wish to participate provide $2,500 -- in installments over several years or as a lump sum.
+This is how the plan works: Those of you who wish to participate provide $2,500 -- in installments over five years or as a lump sum.
 These supporters are recognized as Charter Members of the CFOT Legacy Circle and continue to receive special commendation by CFOT.
-By joining the CFOT Living Legacy Circle you are making a difference for a lifetime.
+By joining the CFOT Legacy Circle you are making a difference for a lifetime.
 The contributions in the endowment fund are invested so they will grow in value each year.
 The earnings from these investments may be used each year to support California OTs with scholarships and/or research funds, or they may be re-invested for added growth.
 Please join the pioneers who have started the Legacy Circle with a full contribution.
 You may send a full or partial contribution to:

 CFOT, 3458 La Sombra Drive, Hollywood, CA 90068.
 Mark your contribution for the Legacy Circle.